john-osborne-j/-splay-network/README.md

 license: mit
 ---

-# Splay Network: Advanced Wildlife Monitoring & Simulation
+# Energy-Efficient Wildlife Tracking Using a Splay Tree Inspired Clustering Policy and Vision-Aided Analytics

 This project implements a cohesive system that combines **Splay Network Algorithms** for efficient sensor communication with **Real-Time AI Computer Vision** for wildlife tracking.
 It is designed to simulate a high-tech conservation network where "Edge Nodes" (sensors) capture low-resolution data, and a central "Server" restores and analyzes it.